 CodeGrip also shows error locations and suggestions to fix it, making it easier and faster to solve for a developer.
 It can track out duplication in a program and notify what percentage of code lines are duplicated.
 We can figure out the number of duplicated blocks and remove those blocks easily.

-With critical metrics like duplication percentage, number of errors, suggestive error, error resolution time, and many more displayed for all types of code, CodeGrip makes sure that every software has excellent code quality.
+With critical metrics like duplication percentage, number of errors, suggestive error, error resolution time, and many more displayed for all types of languages, CodeGrip makes sure that every software has excellent quality of code.

 Increase your code quality by getting accurate code review reports.
 Sign Up on our Automated Code Review Tool now for Free!

 Code quality is the most crucial factor in the long term success of a software.
-Make use of automated code review tools to help you maintain your code quality.
-Try to incoporate better coding standards your acroos your team and company.
+Make use of automated code review tools to help you maintain your software quality.
+Try to incorporate better coding standards across your team and company.

 Liked what you read?
 Subscribe and get fresh updates.